 It's to-go/takeout. // Po-jahng ee-eh-yo or Tay-kow-shi-yay-oh. (포장 이예요.)

 Lesson complete!
-Now let's go pack.
+Now let's pack.

 Jeju Attractions Map

-Did this post help you plan your trip?
+Did this post help you plan where to stay in Jeju without a car?
 Save it on Pinterest so that it can help others, too!